 There is also a $255 lump-sum social security death benefit payment for those that qualify.
 Your funeral director will assist you in claiming this.

 We hope this short guide has answered some of your questions about how to save on funeral costs and will help you arrange a simple cremation at an affordable price.
-If you have any further questions about arranging a cremation in Evansville, please call your DFS Memorials provider on (812) 213-2009.
+If you have any further questions about arranging a cremation in Evansville, please call your DFS Memorials provider at (812) 213-2009.